Events & Resources

 China’s probe on Nvidia shakes AI’s foundation

 The news: China’s antitrust regulator accused Nvidia of violating commitments from its 2020 Mellanox acquisition, intensifying US-China tech tensions.
-The probe sent Nvidia’s stock down more than 2% in premarket trading, per The New York Times.
+The probe sent Nvidia’s stock down more than 2% in trading before it recouped most of the losses Monday, per The New York Times.

 You've read 0 of 2 free articles this month.